 Each product identifier has a unique NDC.
 The NDC is a FDA-assigned 3-segment format (10 or 11-digit number) to identify its labeler, product, and package size and type.
 In select instances, the linear barcode requirements from 21 CFR 181 201.25 will stay in effect for additional FDA-regulated products and packaging.
 This digital fingerprint of data will be used to accelerate the regulatory learning process.

-The revised FDA guidance also now provides increased clarity regarding the FDA’s current interpretation of “suspect” and “illegitimate” products.
+The revised FDA guidance documents also now provide increased clarity regarding the FDA’s current interpretation of “suspect” and “illegitimate” products.
 “Suspect” and “illegitimate” products are defined as:

 - “fraudulent transaction”